VerifiedJoseph/vigilant/README.md

 # Vigilant

-Vigilant is an application for watching RSS/ATOM/JSON feeds and sending push notifications on new entries.
+Vigilant is an application for monitoring RSS/ATOM/JSON feeds and sending push notifications on new entries.

 ## Documentation